 - Fostering collaboration across jurisdictions by delivering grant dollars with a regional approach;

 - Reducing fatalities, injuries, and economic losses related to motor-vehicle crashes on Massachusetts roadways;

-- Making funding decisions that are in part based on research, empirical data, and best practices; and
+- Making funding decisions factoring in research, empirical data, and best practices; and

-- Ensuring that the grant awarding process is open, competitive, and in compliance with federal and state guidelines.
+- Ensuring that the grant awarding process is open, public, and competitive; and in compliance with federal and state guidelines.

 - Homeland Security Division